 How Much A Platypus Eat Per Day

-- A platypus needs to eat food equal to about 20% of their body weight per day.
+- A platypus needs to eat food equal to about 20% of its body weight per day.

 What Do Baby Platypus Eat

-- Baby platypus eat mother milk for about four months of their life.
+- Baby platypus eats mother milk for about four months of their life.

 Where Do Platypus Live – Platypus Habitat Facts

-- Platypuses are semi-aquatic in nature and they inhabit streams, small rivers, and lagoons.
+- Platypuses are semi-aquatic and inhabit streams, small rivers, and lagoons.

 - They prefer to live in regions with steep banks that have roots, logs, reeds, and overhanging vegetations.

-- The rivers and streams they live in usually have a depth less than 5 meters.
+- The rivers and streams they live in usually have a depth of fewer than 5 meters.